 Buffer managers - contain a buffer reader and writer.
 Reader empties the device buffer, whilst Writer delivers samples to the buffer.

-Files - reader and writer pass data to files.
-The file’s location is configurable in the XML configuration.
+Files - the file’s location is configurable in the XML configuration.
 Reader saves the samples in the Reader sink and Writer gets samples from the Writer source.
 It’s the user responsibility to prepare the contents of the Writer source.

 XML configuration